GreatSealUSA/GreatSealUSA_Art/Interstellar_2014/Interstellar_2014_Lessons.md

 https://youtu.be/8lDyKf8sKAM?t=610

 * "Now, where do these aspirations come from?
 They come from a very wonderful, **childlike thing**: fascination.
-You know, if you wanted to make money today… I think I know economists, but I'll bet the thing to do would be to invest your money in something like cameras—things that people play with, things that they are fascinated by.
+You know, if you wanted to make money today… I think I know economists, but I'll bet the thing to do would be to invest your money in something like cameras — things that people play with, things that they are fascinated by.
 These fascinations are the creations of new activities.
-And when we look at the old cultures we can see—and some of it is very strange to see indeed…" - Lecture I.1.1 - The Celebration of Life.
+And when we look at the old cultures we can see — and some of it is very strange to see indeed…" - Lecture I.1.1 - The Celebration of Life.
 Joseph Campbell.
 March 1, 1967

 &nbsp;